 Stir-fry: Make your favorite teriyaki stir-fry and top with roasted cashews.

 Salad toppings: Add to your favorite salad.
-These are especially good on my cashew chickens salad.
+These are especially good on my cashew chicken salad.

 Chocolate covered cashews: Enjoy a better-for-you sweet treat with these chocolate covered cashews.